vidardb/pgrocks-fdw/docker-image/README.md

     psql -h 127.0.0.1 -p 5432 -U postgres
     ```

-    Please note that you have already install the PostgreSQL client and you can execute any sql in it.
+    Please note that PostgreSQL client should already be installed before running the container.

 ## Building

-We can also build a new docker image in the following way.
-But before it, we need to install docker engine in our building machine.
+We can build a new Docker image in the following way.
+It is the prerequisite that install docker engine in the building machine.

-- Install docker engine:
+- Install Docker engine:

-    Docker Engine is available on multiple platforms.
-Just follow the [official doc](https://docs.docker.com/install/#supported-platforms) to choose the best installation path for you.
+    Docker engine is available on multiple platforms.
+Just follow the [official doc](https://docs.docker.com/install/#supported-platforms) to choose the best installation option for you.

-- Build docker image:
+- Build Docker image:

     ```sh
     make docker-image